caillette/Wrench/README.md

 Wrench is a Java library for reading configuration files and command-line arguments in the safest possible way.
 It use static typing and fail-fast wherever it can.

 Wrench started as a conceptual spin-off of the [OWNER](https://github.com/lviggiano/owner) project.
 Annotations quickly showed their limits when defining default values or property constraints, which must be Strings or classes instead of real objects.
-Wrench ended up with a purely imperative approach.
+Wrench promotes a purely imperative approach.

 Wrench is tailored for usage in a closed-source project.
 So it's main purpose here on Github is to showcase a pair of coding ideas.

 Wrench requires at least Java 7.
-It doesn't use Java 8 constructs yet.
+It doesn't use Java 8 constructs yet, but this is planned (first-class methods are insanely great).

 Basic usage